What Is Software Validation?

-PC access and screen savers must be used and will be restricted by password to provide additional security for the computerized system.
+PC access and screen savers must be used and will be restricted by passwords to provide additional security for the computerized system.
 It is recommended to install anti-virus applications in every system that is connected to a network.

 Computerized System/Software Testing, Validation & Verification

 Company validation policy should define which validation and verification activities should be considered for computer system validation projects at a site or within a specific department.
-The validation projects, scopes, priorities and requirements should be defined in the VMP (validation master plan) document.
+The validation projects, scopes, priorities, and requirements should be defined in the VMP (validation master plan) document.

 Usually, computerized system validation will include any programmable device, including its software, hardware, peripherals, procedures, users and interconnections, and inputs for electronic processing and output of information used for reporting and/or control.

 It is strongly recommended to complete an official risk assessment process to identify and assess the associated aspects and risks of the computerized system and its potential effect on the final product or medical device quality.
-The risk process should be done before or at the same time as the design stages, and should include brainstorming by all relevant disciplines and key personnel.
+The risk process should be done before or at the same time as the design stages and should include brainstorming by all relevant disciplines and key personnel.